archiegoodman2/primality_test/README.md

 # primality_test
-Simple Miller-Rabin Primality test to test if a number, n, is prime.
+Simple Miller-Rabin Primality test to test if an integer, n, is prime.

 The functions works probabilistically so it will not have 100% accuracy - it sacrifices this for performance, relative to manually looping through every possible number.